AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ---
 # What is [!DNL Live Search]?

-[!DNL Live Search] is a service for Adobe Commerce that replaces the standard search capabilities.
-The [!DNL Live Search] module is installed with Composer and connects your [!DNL Commerce] installation to the [!DNL Live Search] [service](../landing/saas.md).
-When it is configured, the default search text field is replaced with the [!DNL Live Search] text field.

 Powered by [Adobe Sensei](https://www.adobe.com/sensei.html), [!DNL Live Search] uses artificial intelligence and machine-learning algorithms to perform a deep analysis of aggregated visitor data.
 This data, when combined with your Adobe Commerce catalog, results in a relevant and personalized shopping experience.

+[!DNL Live Search] replaces the standard search capabilities in Adobe Commerce.
+The [!DNL Live Search] extension is installed with Composer and connects your [!DNL Commerce] installation to the [!DNL Live Search] [service](../landing/saas.md).
+When it is configured, the default search text field is replaced with the [!DNL Live Search] text field. [!DNL Live Search] also installs the Product Listing Page (PLP) widget, which provides robust filtering capabilities when browsing search results.

 With [!DNL Live Search], you can: